strimzi/proposals/06x-new-kafka-roller.md

    - `RESTART`: Nodes with reasons for restart and no previous restarts.
    - `NOP`: Nodes needing no operation.

+   Grouping the nodes into these categories makes it clearer to take actions on the them in the specific order.
+Also the category and node state is not always 1:1, for example, nodes might be unresponsive depsite having READY or NOT_READY state but need to be grouped together for sequential restarts.
+Grouping also makes it to easier to batch broker nodes for parallel restart.

 5. **Wait for Log Recovery:**
    Wait for `WAIT_FOR_LOG_RECOVERY` nodes to become `READY` within `operationTimeoutMs`.
 If timeout is reached and `numRetries` exceeds `maxRetries`, throw `UnrestartableNodesException`.
 Otherwise, increment `numRetries` and repeat from step 2.

+   A Kafka broker node can take a long time to become ready while performing log recovery and it's not easy to determine how long it might take.
+Therefore, it's important to avoid restarting the node during this process, as doing so would restart the entire log recovery, potentially causing the node to enter a loop of continuous restarts without becoming ready.
+Moreover, while a broker node is in recovery, no other node should be restarted, as this could impact cluster availability and affect the client.

+   We do not wait for the broker to rejoin the ISR after it becomes ready because the roller's responsibility is to restart the nodes safely, not to manage inter-broker replication.
+Additionally, we cannot guarantee that the broker will always be able to catch up within a reasonable time frame.

 6. **Restart `RESTART_NOT_RUNNING` Nodes:**
    Restart nodes in `NOT_RUNNING` state, considering special conditions: